Positive Thinking Tweets

-How sassy Yvette Nicole Brown passes on her mom's inspiration over Twitter
+How this sassy star passes on her mom's inspiration over Twitter

 I admit it: I’m a chronic tweeter.